-This hike was actually done as a 13 mile loop hike beginning at Canyon Lake trailhead and extending through LaBarge Canyon.
-It starts south on Boulder Creek trail, departs the trail at LaBarge Creek, proceeds through the length of LaBarge Canyon to join with the Cavalry Trail, and loops back on Boulder Creek Tr. all the way to the trailhead.
+This hike was done as a 13-mile loop hike beginning at Canyon Lake trailhead and extending through LaBarge Canyon.
+It starts south on Boulder Creek trail, departs the trail at LaBarge Creek, proceeds through the length of LaBarge Canyon to join with the Cavalry Trail, and loops back on Boulder Creek Tr. to the trailhead.
 The loop portion basically circumnavigates the base of the magnificent Battleship Mtn.

 For reasons that I'll point out later, probably about 99% of all those who do this hike will not want to complete the difficult entire loop.
 I will therefore try to describe this hike in two parts.
 The first, and main part being just that portion that extends upstream to about the halfway point of the canyon, covering the part generally referred to as "lower" LaBarge Box, and back out the same way for about a 9mi total trip.

 A description of the first section of the hike on Boulder Canyon Trail from the Canyon Lake trailhead to LaBarge Creek can be found by referencing the Boulder Canyon hike in the HAZ database.
 Although the weather was a bit of a disappointment the day we went, it did lend itself to some mystical scenes that looked as though they were from the movie set of the "Lost World".